gearglow/ReptiliaWithATwist/The List.md

 Krum slouched forward and thrust his wand into Ollivander's hand, then stood scowling with his hands in his pockets.

 "Ah, another Gregorovich creation!"
 He pronounced.
 "Hornbeam, 10^1/4^ inches, and... hmm, yes... dragon heart-string, quite rigid, rather thicker than one usually sees. _Avis!_" With a loud _bang,_ a flock of small birds appeared and flew out the owl-doors in the eaves.
-He handed Krum back his wand, and the boy slouched back.
+He returned the wand to Krum, and the boy slouched back.

 "Only our two youngest champions left," Ollivander rubbed his hands excitedly.
 "Miss Maradona, if you please?"